“Flynn must have known what he was getting himself into.”

 As for Alptekin, things seem to have gone very wrong this time.
 The 40-year-old, who made his first million in his early 30s, said he had “bragged” to the regional energy company about his relationship with Flynn.
 “But they let go of me three weeks ago — probably because of all of this.”

-Posted by Ian Greenhalgh on March 11, 2017, With 1140 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on March 11, 2017, With 1148 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.